Schools & Educators

 The Jansma Works on Paper Study Room is a valuable resource within the museum.
 The museum’s collection includes many significant works on paper, ranging from 16th century engravings and woodcuts to contemporary screen prints, watercolors, and photographs.
 Outstanding examples include the graphic work of Albrecht Dürer, Rembrandt van Rijn, Mary Cassatt, Henri deToulouse-Lautrec, and Robert Motherwell; as well as photographs by Francis Frith and Èdouard Baldus.

-Professors may make an appointment to bring their students to the Study Room during open hours.
+The Jansma Works on Paper Study Room is open upon request, and professors may make an appointment to bring their students to view the works.
 Class size in the Study Room is limited to 18 participants.
 Rosters with more students can be divided into smaller groups and arrive in shifts or in separate trips.

 Please call the Curatorial Assistant, Jennifer Wcisel at 616.242.5026 to set up a visit.
 The submission of a class roster and $20 per course-listing fee is also required.